peterussell/peterussell.github.io_old/_posts/2020-05-14-react-with-sass.md

 <div className="navBar">It appears I'm a nav bar.</div>
 ```

-# 3. Adding global styles
+# 3. Global styles

+So we just said component styles should be specific to the
-So what about global styling like colour palettes, stored in variables
+component, but what about global settings like colour palettes?

+Although a good approach is using themes supported by libraries like Bootstrap,
+for the sake of this exercise we'll assume you just want a quick way to
+set a few global values and import them.
+We can achieve this
-inside SASS partials?
+using SASS partials.

-Create a partial file (NB. the underscore tells the preprocessor that
+Create a partial file (NB. the underscore in `_colours.scss` is required):
-the file is meant to be included in another file, and don't create a
-standalone CSS file for it)...

 ```
 - src